 Related read: How to start a vegetable garden

-English gardens have always been some of my favorite.
+English gardens have always been some of my favorites.
 Tall foxglove and moss-covered rocks welcome quiet strolls and reading in the garden.
 One of my favorite aspects of being in the U.K. in spring was the vast abundance of bulbs – hyacinths, tulips, and daffodils.

 Fill a wheelbarrow with potting soil and bulbs in the fall for a riotous bloom come spring.
 Wheelbarrows make fun containers and they can be rolled out of the way in the winter when the flowers are not in bloom.